fbpx

 Alternative Time & Distance Standards

-CMS has introduced Alternative Time & Distance (T&D) Standards to address network adequacy challenges in areas where baseline standards cannot be met.
+CMS will continue with its Alternative Time & Distance (T&D) Standards to address network adequacy challenges in areas where baseline standards cannot be met.
 These standards are intended for specific provider specialty and county combinations where factors like provider shortages, topographic challenges, or other limitations outside of a QHP issuer’s control make compliance with the baseline requirements unrealistic.

 By applying Alternative T&D Standards, issuers can receive credit for in-network providers that fall outside traditional time and distance standards.